Daliburgh

 Daliburgh (Dalabrog) is a crofting township on South Uist, in the Outer Hebrides, Scotland.
 Daliburgh is situated 1+1/2 mi west from Lochboisdale, has the second largest population of any township in South Uist, and is also in the parish of South Uist.
 Daliburgh is situated at the junction of the A865 and the B888.
 Like Lochboisdale, Daliburgh has undergone major changes in recent years.

 Ranald Macdonald, younger brother of Donald Macdonald 4th of Kinlochmoidart, was granted the tack of Daliburgh from the chief of Clanranald in 1730.

 Community

 The South End Community Hall on the northern edge of Daliburgh includes a fitness suite and indoor sports facilities.

-Adjacent to the Borrodale Hotel a memorial commemorates the life and verse of Donald Allan MacDonald, a Gaelic bàrd (i.e. poet) and important figure in modern Scottish Gaelic literature who lived at Daliburgh during the mid 20th century.
+Adjacent to the Borrodale Hotel a memorial commemorates the life and verse of Donald Allan MacDonald, a Gaelic poet who lived at Daliburgh during the mid 20th century.